-Paul Motz delivers stellar results for the defense.
-A shareholder in the firm’s Chicago office, he focuses on tort and commercial litigation disputes, regularly winning large-scale matters involving product liability, catastrophic personal injury, medical malpractice, professional negligence, transportation, toxic tort and construction defect.
+Paul Motz is a trial lawyer.
+He is at his best in a courtroom, in front of a judge or jury, where he delivers stellar results for his clients.
+A shareholder in the firm’s Chicago office, he focuses on complex commercial and tort litigation disputes, regularly winning large-scale matters involving product liability, catastrophic personal injury, medical malpractice, pharmaceutical negligence, professional negligence, transportation and construction defect.

-Paul aggressively litigates and tries cases across the country, beginning each matter by developing the story that the defense will tell.
+Paul aggressively litigates cases across the country, beginning each matter by developing the story that will be told to the jury.
 Through this process, he determines how a case will be tried, its strengths and weaknesses and how to exploit or defend each.
 He backs this strategy with an intense focus on witness preparation, which is where he believes cases are won or lost.

 This hard-hitting, trial-centered litigation approach allows his clients to resolve matters favorably.
 Whether or not a case goes all the way to the courtroom, Paul’s clients know the team is completely prepared to argue both liability and damages in front of a judge or jury.

 Because of his exceptional record in the courtroom, clients facing exposure of more than $10 million regularly select him to play the role of the opposing party in mock trials to test and improve the arguments that will be presented at trial.
-He is also a frequent speaker on trial strategy and litigation tactics.
+He is also a frequent speaker on trial strategy, nuclear verdicts and litigation tactics.